Grzo/docker-for-local-development/README.md

 2. Add the cloned files to the root of a Zend Expressive (or other PHP) project.

-3. In `docker/nginx/default.conf` change the default document root setting, `root /PATH/TO/YOUR/DOCUMENT/ROOT;`, to suit your installation.
-More than likely, there will be a `public/` directory in your source.
-So change the setting to be `root /var/www/html/public;`.

-4. Build the configuration by running: `docker-compose up -d`.
+3. Build the configuration by running: `docker-compose up -d`.

 ### Check That Everything Is Working